ZacBlanco/zacblanco.github.io/_posts/2015-03-23-neural-networks-and-backpropagation-algorithm.md

 ---
 layout: post
 title: Neural Networks and the Backpropagation Algorithm
-permalink: "blog/machine-learning/neural-networks-and-backpropagation"
+permalink: /blog/machine-learning/neural-networks-and-backpropagation/
-tags: [neural networks, machine learning, AI, artificial intelligence, MIT]
+keywords: neural networks, machine learning, AI, artificial intelligence, MIT
-Author: Zac
+author: Zac
+description: An introduction to how neural networks work and the backpropagation algorithm
 ---

 The other day I had been looking up information on [machine learning](http://en.wikipedia.org/wiki/Machine_learning).
 I'm new to some of the topics in this field but I have been introduced to them before.
 I've always wanted to learn more.
 The idea of teaching a computer how to "learn" just seems intriguing to me.